- Attractive exterior

 We say the front seats are generally good and supportive, with plenty of cushioning for long legs.
 We've noticed some suspect material in the headliner and door inserts that feel decidedly bargain-bin, but in other places the Mazda 3 shines with quality materials.
 (We suggest a Marxist approach in a more equal distribution of wealth in this car.)

 The Mazda 3's impressive safety scorecard and advanced safety features make it one of the safer picks in the segment.
-Both federal testers and the IIHS agree that it's a safe pick—the latter dubbed it a Top Safety Pick+—and the Touring and Grand Touring models come standard with blind-spot monitors with rear cross-traffic alert, and forward collision warning with low-speed automatic emergency braking.
+Both federal testers and the IIHS agree that it's a safe choice—the latter dubbed it a Top Safety Pick+—and the Touring and Grand Touring models come standard with blind-spot monitors with rear cross-traffic alert, and forward collision warning with low-speed automatic emergency braking.
 All versions come with a standard rearview camera.

 Other safety measures such as active lane control and automatic headlights are also available.